nikki30/Defense-Against-Adverserial-Input/README.md

 ## For CW, the accuracy is 22.5%, and images generated are as follows:
 ![cnn](https://github.com/nikki30/Defense-Against-Adverserial-Input/blob/master/img/6.png)

+# Our work:
-# Part 1 results: JPEG Compression
+# Part 1: Using JPEG Compression on CW generated images to help defense increase accuracy
 ![cnn](https://github.com/nikki30/Defense-Against-Adverserial-Input/blob/master/img/7.png)

-# Part 2 introduction: Low Pass Filter
+# Part 2:Using Low Pass Filter on CW generated images to help defense increase accuracy
 Gaussian filter: modify the input image by convolution with a Gaussian function, used to reduce image noise and reduce detail
 ![cnn](https://github.com/nikki30/Defense-Against-Adverserial-Input/blob/master/img/8.png)